A Realistic Protocol for Evaluation of Weakly Supervised Object Localization: A Realistic Protocol for Model Evaluation

 \section{A Realistic Protocol for Model Evaluation}

-In this section, we propose an improved protocol for evaluating WSOL methods.
-We first show that \localization accuracy can be overestimated when using manual bbox supervision for the held-out validation set.
-To address this, we propose automatically generating pseudo-bboxes for the validation set using only image-class supervision, eliminating the need for manual annotation.
-It involves generating pseudo-bboxes for the validation set using existing off-the-shelf ROI proposal generators and utilizing these pseudo-bboxes to estimate a threshold, which is then applied to localization maps in the test set for producing bboxes, providing a more systematic and realistic evaluation protocol.
+In this section, we describe a new protocol for evaluating WSOL methods.
+First \localization accuracy is shown to be overestimated when using manual bbox supervision for the held-out validation set.
+To address this, automatically generating pseudo-bboxes is proposed for the validation set using only class-label supervision, eliminating the need for manual annotation.
+It involves generating pseudo-bboxes for the validation set using off-the-shelf ROI proposal generators and utilizing these pseudo-bboxes to estimate a threshold.
+Then this can be applied to localization maps in the test set for producing bboxes, providing a more systematic and realistic evaluation protocol.